Monday, December 11, 2023

 ... and the former director of the Wiesneck Study House of the Central for Political Education, Dr. von Schrötter, added, The strangest democracy in the world.

-Dr. von Schrötter started his lecture with a short reminder on Swiss history.
+Dr. von Schrötter started his lecture with a short reminder of Swiss history.
 While Napoleon carved out some French-speaking parts of Switzerland and made it French territory, he imposed a Republican Constitution upon the rest, thus creating the Helvetic Republic.

 The Sonderbund War.
 Protestant cantons are green,

-In their constitution, the Swiss copied the American form of government with its two chambers.
+In their Constitution, the Swiss copied the American form of government with its two chambers.
 The Nationalrat (National Council) corresponds to the House of Representatives.
 The deputies are elected according to the number of people.

-The 23 Swiss cantos
+The 23 Swiss cantons

-I will start with a statement with which Dr. von Schrötter ended his lecture: The Swiss people are the true sovereign, who not only determine the composition of parliament every four years through elections but can also prevent any act of parliament through referenda.
+I will start with a statement with which Dr. von Schrötter ended his lecture: The Swiss people are the true sovereigns, who not only determine the composition of parliament every four years through elections but can also prevent any act of parliament through referenda.

 So, Switzerland has no supreme court.
-The people decide any argument in the interpretation of the constitution, and they must approve any constitutional change in a national referendum.
+The people decide any argument in the interpretation of the Constitution, and they must approve any constitutional change in a national referendum.

 *To win over voters other than Christians, the CVP now calls itself the Middle

-Since 1884, the Free Democrats (FDP) have been in the government without interruption, i.e. for 175 years.
+Since 1884, the Free Democrats (FDP) have been in the government without interruption, i.e., for 175 years.

 This national vote is traditionally followed by an election of the seven federal councilors.
 They are elected individually by the Bundesversammlung (Federal Assembly), i.e., in a joint session of the National Council and Council of States.